aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <sup>1-3</sup>&nbsp;I am the man
 who has seen affliction&#x2197;
 by the rod of his anger.
-Me––he has lead and driven↑
+Me––he has lead and driven
 in darkness, not in light.
-Surely on me He brings down His hand&#x2198;
-the whole day long.
+Surely on me He brings down His hand&#x2198; the whole day long.
 </div></td></tr>